 - A multi-part story featuring Badass Normal mercenary Darca Nyl hunting down the Dark Jedi who murdered his son (Nyl later showed up in the Rebellion comics).

 - Badass Normal: Darca Nyl.
-He has no sensitivity to the Force but he can wield a lightsabre convincingly enough to make people think he's an actual Jedi Knight.
+He has no Force powers, but he can wield a lightsaber convincingly enough to make people think he's an actual Jedi Knight.

 - Body Horror: The transformation of Awarru Tark/Stauz Czycz in the final stage of his duel with Darth Vader.